ntnu-arl/aerial_gym_simulator/docs/8_sensors_and_rendering.md

     pixel_dropout_prob = 0.01
     pixel_std_dev_multiplier = 0.01
 ```
-!!! question "Should I use WARP or Isaac Gym sensors?"
+!!! question "Should I use Warp or Isaac Gym sensors?"
     This depends on your use case.
 If you are simulating dynamic environments, Isaac Gym sensors are required.
 If you are using an implementation that is provided by both frameworks and you only want simulation speed, it is highly recommended to use warp.
-As a general observation, WARP worked faster generally and we specifically saw orders of magnitude speedups while simulating single or multiple low-dimensional sensors (such as 8x8 ToF sensors) per robot, while the Isaac Gym sensor was slightly better for our case when dealing with many complex meshes in the environment.
+As a general observation, Warp worked faster generally and we specifically saw orders of magnitude speedups while simulating single or multiple low-dimensional sensors (such as 8x8 ToF sensors) per robot, while the Isaac Gym sensor was slightly better for our case when dealing with many complex meshes in the environment.

     However Isaac Gym sensors cannot simulate LiDARs or any custom sensor model.
-If you need better customizability and capability to randomize sensor paramters such as pose, or projection model of the sensors on-the-go, then our WARP implementation is recommended.
+If you need better customizability and capability to randomize sensor paramters such as pose, or projection model of the sensors on-the-fly, then our Warp implementation is recommended.
 Here, the position, orientation, camera matrix, ray casting direction etc can be changed or randomized at each timestep (whoaaa!!!) without introducing much delays.
-If you want to embed additional information in your environment itself that can be queried by the sensors, our WARP implementation is a natural optionas this allows for an immensely powerful rendering framework.
+If you want to embed additional information in your environment itself that can be queried by the sensors, our Warp implementation is a natural optionas this allows for an immensely powerful rendering framework.

 ### Isaac Gym Camera sensors

 !!! danger "Using both Isaac Gym and Warp rendering"
-    Enabling both warp and isaacgym rendering pipelines together can cause a slowdown in the simulation and has not been extensively tested.
+    Enabling both Warp and Isaac Gym rendering pipelines together can cause a slowdown in the simulation and has not been extensively tested.
 It is recommended to use one rendering pipeline at a time.

 We provide wrappers to enable the use of Isaac Gym cameras with the robots in the simulator.
-These camera sensors as provided as-is from the Isaac Gym interface.
+These camera sensors are provided as-is from the Isaac Gym interface.
 The sensors offered include RGB, Depth, and Segmentation and Optical Flow cameras.
-Isaac Gym Simulator does not provide all the customization options that we offer with the WARP-based sensors.
+Isaac Gym Simulator does not provide all the customization options that we offer with the Warp-based sensors.
 However, we provide a standardized interface to use these sensors with the robots in the simulator.

 ### IMU Sensor